poulfoged/SentenceCompression/readme.markdown

 CREDITS
 -------

-SMAZ was writte by Salvatore Sanfilippo and is released under the BSD license.
+SMAZ was written by Salvatore Sanfilippo and is released under the BSD license.
 Check the COPYING file for more information.